Van Elle has a Group wide sustainability strategy aligned to industry best practice and in particular the Construction Leadership Council programme.

 Reducing our emissions across our rig and transport fleet

-Our target is to reduce the carbon impact of our operations by 30% by 2030.
+Our target is to reduce the carbon impact of our operations to achieve our goal of net-zero emissions by 2050.

 Our achievements to far: